meldontaragon/cdw-unit-cell-generator/README.md

 Please reports all bugs in the GitHub [Issues](https://github.com/david-c-miller/cdw-unit-cell-generator/issues) section.
 This way others can view the bugs.
-If there is no response there you can try sending me an email with the subject 'Bug - CDW Unit Cell Generator' along with a thorough description of the bug.
-Please attached the output files and the full output of sdtout and stderr along with any other potentially useful information.
+If there is no response there you can try sending me an email with the subject "Bug - CDW Unit Cell Generator" along with a thorough description of the bug.
+Please include the following:
++ output files
++ full printout of stdout and stderr
++ version
++ any other potentially useful information
++ description of what you expected and what went wrong

+I will try to take a look at it as soon as possible and get back to you with a fix or a patch.

 ### Disclaimer